rubensworks/Workshop-Semantics2025-SemDev/content/format.md

 **Proposed Length: Full-day**

+Besides standard projectors, this workshop has no additional organizational requirements.

 This workshop will invite three types of contributions:

 1. **Software talk**: Participants can submit a short paper (5-6 pages, or ~2,000 words) they can present and (optionally) demonstrate at the workshop.